pnp/prompt-pulse/Documentation/Deployment-guide.md

 19. The integration is now deployed and the flow will automatically sync the prompts in both solutions.

 ### Deployment is now complete - enjoy using Prompt Pulse!

+## Upgrading from V2

+When upgrading from V2 to V3, in addition to importing the V3 solution, be sure to create the new 'App' column in the 'Prompts' list.

+See Step 1 - Create SharePoint lists.